microsoft/solution-accelerator-many-models/README.md

 ## Getting started

 #### 1. Deploy Resources

 Start by deploying the resources to Azure using button below:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdereklegenzoff%2FSampleArmTemplates%2Fmaster%2FAzureML.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 #### 2. Configure Development Environment

 Next you'll need to configure your [development environment](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment) for Azure Machine Learning.
 We recommend using a [cloud based compute instance](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment#compute-instance) as it's the fastest way to get up and running.

+The easiest way to get these folders onto a Notebook VM is to upload the repo as a zip file and run ```!unzip solution-accelerator-many-models.zip``` in a Jupyter Notebook or in the terminal.

 #### 3. Run Notebooks

 From there, walk through the folders chronologically following the steps outlined in each notebook.

 ## Contents